 For safety reasons, residents are asked to deliver hazardous waste in non-leaking containers.
 Please be aware that the City keeps all containers that the waste is delivered in.

-- a maximum of 20 litres of household hazardous waste will be accepted per household
+A maximum of 20 litres of hazardous waste will be accepted per household.

-- it is possible to drop off items where the resident is no longer certain of the type of waste stored (e.g. unlabelled waste that has been decanted into another container).
-The waste disposal and recycling contractor separates these items, analyses them and treats accordingly.
+You can drop off items if you are no longer certain of the type of waste stored, such as unlabelled waste that has been put into another container.
+The waste disposal and recycling contractor separates these items, and then analyses and treats them accordingly.

 The City provides drop-off facilities for hazardous household waste for residents at Recycle Street at Helensvale Waste and Recycling Centre (WRC).
 You will also be able to take them to Molendinar WRC once Recycle Street is completed at that centre.

 Paint is now recycled as part of the Paintback scheme operated by the Australian paint industry.
 Products that are accepted by Paintback can be taken to the following City waste and recycling centres: